Our Mission

 About

-Brontie works with the philosophy of Rights of Nature to change systems, companies and people.
-Her work is focused on creating robust legal structures that allow Nature to be represented in human decision making spaces while working with the current normative frameworks.
-Brontie advocates from the position that Nature already has rights and the law is simply reflecting this in an equitable democratic society.
-She is also working on theorising and, putting into practice, the concept of responsibility to future generations and the equitable sharing of all resources across the Earth.
+Brontie works with the philosophy of Rights of Nature to bring change to systems, companies, and people.
+Her work is focussed on creating robust legal structures that allow Nature to be represented in human decision-making spaces.
+Brontie advocates from the position that Nature already has rights and the law must reflect this in order to be an equitable, democratic society.
+She is also working on theorising, and putting into practice, the concept of responsibility to future generations and the equitable sharing of all resources across the Earth.
 Brontie is keen to progress work that builds upon previous movements such as women's rights and children's rights, while stretching imaginations to a place that will enable a just transition for all.
 Brontie is also a public speaker on similar issues.

 Director, Senior Lawyer